kawaicheung/naming-things/manuscript/03_HuntingForNames.md

   }
 }
 ```
+This cleans up _all_ of the logic from the security method.
+But, the name feels way too specific.
+If someone were just inspecting the `Person` class, they might ask why such a specific property exists.
+In addition, if I change the requirements around the idle time, I might easily forget to change the name of the property.
+I don't like this trade off.

-Or, I could push just the calculation of the idle minutes into the object:
+I could push just the calculation of the idle minutes into the object:

 ```C#
 public int MinutesIdle